crisdenoronha/deNoronha_C_DandD/README.md

 ## Problem 1:
 Only the correct piece should drop into the matching zone, and there should only be one piece in one drop zone at a time.

-•	Use the id of each image and the class of each zone to match the correct piece with the correct area in the board.
+•	Use the id of each image and the class of each zone to match the correct piece with the correct area in the board.<br><br>
 •	The function needs to be place inside the drop function.

 branch dev.cdn.problem1 : https://github.com/crisdenoronha/deNoronha_C_DandD/tree/dev.cdn.problem1